 A cheap-as-dirt thrift shop pipe can easily be turned back into the elegant vessel it once was.

-There's a lot of to-do about soaking stems in hydrogen peroxide, which a friend of mine tried once, and it certainly cleared up the stem; however, it required a lot of post-treatment sanding and polishing - and oxidation returned doubly fast.
+There's a lot of to-do about soaking stems in hydrogen peroxide, which a friend of mine tried once, and it certainly cleared up the stem; it also required a lot of post-treatment sanding and polishing - and oxidation returned doubly fast.

 The foul taste also disappears, though the polish itself can leave a rather musty taste, which goes away after a couple of days.
 I recommend trowling the Internet or tobacco shops for mouthpiece polish; it's a fairly obscure product, but not crazy hard to find.